Melchy/Clock/README.md

 # OBSOLETE

-This package is now obsolete use [TimeProvider](https://learn.microsoft.com/en-us/dotnet/standard/datetime/timeprovider-overview) instead and [BannedApi analyzer](https://stackoverflow.com/a/77051808) to replace the included annalyzer.
+This package is now obsolete.
+Use [TimeProvider](https://learn.microsoft.com/en-us/dotnet/standard/datetime/timeprovider-overview) and [BannedApi analyzer](https://stackoverflow.com/a/77051808) to replace the included annalyzer.

 # Clock